Check what you know

 - Penalty points are not displayed on the driving licence photocard.

-- Drivers who receive 12 penalty points or more can be disqualified from driving for up to 3 years.
+- Drivers who accrue 12 penalty points or more on their licence within 3 years will be disqualified from driving for 6 months.
+However this can be longer if they have had a previous disqualification within 3 years.

 - Drivers can have their licence revoked (withdrawn), if they build up 6 or more penalty points within 2 years of passing their driving test.